sushilkumarshakya/resume/README.md

 - Working knowledge in liquid templating and theming system of Shopify.

  **Sr Shopify Developer @ Like Digital & Partners (UAE-Remote) (_Dec 2021 - Mar 2022_)**
-- Shopify Customization with Liquid code and develop website from scratch and building highquality, responsive Shopify stores.
+- Shopify Customization with Liquid code and develop the website from scratch and building high-quality, responsive Shopify stores.
 - Experience with product/customer/order import and export management.
 - Working knowledge in data migration WooCommerce and Magento.
 - Worked on multilingual and multi-currency Shopify websites.